YizeZhang/Net_Diff/README.md

 2018/02/27
    1. Add ionosphere compensate in long baseline RTK

-   2. Use I/Nav if F/Nav is unavaliable for Galileo
+   2. Use I/Nav when F/Nav is unavaliable for Galileo

-2018/03/207
+2018/03/08
-   1. Modify stochastic model for observations
+   1. Modify stochastic model of observations

    2. Add DCB correction of L2C observation